lroberts77/thermostat_js/README.md

 ```

 ## <a name="Rspec">Rspec Tests</a>
-* Copy the file path of SpecRunner.html in the jasmine-standalone-3.5.0 folder and paste it into your internet URl bar and press return.
+* Copy the file path of SpecRunner.html in the jasmine-standalone-3.5.0 folder and paste it into your internet URL bar and press return.
 This will show all the tests in Jasmine that I have created to build the thermostat and their passing or failing status.

 ## <a name="Usage">Usage</a>

-The thermostat is has two distinct parts to it,
+The thermostat has two distinct parts to it,
 1. The first part uses Openweather API to get JSON information about the current weather.
-I have split the API call function to accept a parameter of city which gets inserted into the API call to specify the city to get information for.
+I have split the API call function to accept a parameter of city from the input box which gets inserted into the API call to specify the city to get information for.
 From the JSON response I have pulled the city name, temperature and country which I display on the page in the same row as the city input box.

 2. The second part is a Javascript async thermostat that covers the afore mentioned specification. thermostat.js handles all the base logic while interface.js encompasses the API handling and event handling.